-During the candidate's on-campus interview, the hiring supervisor is responsible for having the candidate review and sign the Pre-employment Certification/Release Form (attached) and immediately forwarding the form to the Staff Relations Office.
+During the candidate's on-campus interview, the hiring supervisor is responsible for having the candidate review and sign the Pre-employment Certification/Release Form (attached) and immediately forwarding the form to the Human Resource Office.
 The signed release form will allow SVSU to obtain relevant information concerning the candidate, including past employment, criminal records and to verify educational credentials.

 It is the hiring supervisor's responsibility to ensure that the interview process is conducted in a fair and consistent manner with each of the candidates.
 To facilitate the documentation of the process, standard screening and evaluation forms are attached.

-If a candidate would like to meet with a representative of the Staff Relations Office to discuss specific benefits or employment concerns, please contact the Staff Relations Office to arrange a meeting.
+If a candidate would like to meet with a representative of the Human Resource Office to discuss specific benefits or employment concerns, please contact the Human Resource Office to arrange a meeting.

 Upon completing the interview process, the hiring department will conduct a final screening to determine the most qualified candidate.

 Part of the final screening process must be an employment reference check utilizing the Employment Reference Check Form (attached).
-It is the hiring supervisor's responsibility to ensure completion of this form and to submit it to the Staff Relations Office.
+It is the hiring supervisor's responsibility to ensure completion of this form and to submit it to the Human Resource Office.

 Prior to extending an offer of employment, the Director of Diversity Programs must review the recommendation to ensure that the interview and selection process has been conducted in accordance with the University's Recruiting Policy.